ImaadhRenosh/Github-Project-Portfolio/README.md

 ### <u>Additional Projects</u>

+- **<u>Fashion Item Image Classifier (Fashion-MNIST):</u>** Built a CNN model with Batch Normalization using PyTorch to classify grayscale images of fashion items from the Fashion-MNIST dataset into 10 distinct categories via softmax regression through custom softmax and argmax functions, achieving 88.5% accuracy and reducing loss from 300 to 160 over 4 epochs.
-- **<u>Concrete Strength Regression Model with Keras</u>** - Built a concrete strength prediction model using Python and Keras, optimizing hyperparameters to reduce Mean Squared Error by 15% and boost    accuracy.
+- **<u>Concrete Strength Regression Model with Keras:</u>**  Built a concrete strength prediction model using Python and Keras, optimizing hyperparameters to reduce Mean Squared Error by 15% and boost    accuracy.
 (IBM AI Engineering/Course 2)
 - **<u>CS50AI Crossword Puzzle Generator:</u>**
   This project involves creating an AI that generates complete crossword puzzles.
 The AI utilizes constraint satisfaction algorithms to ensure accurate      solutions.
 - **<u>CS50AI Degrees of Separation:</u>**